 Jennifer Dulos is a 50-year-old mother who disappeared after dropping off her kids at school on May 24, 2019.
 She is currently presumed dead—allegedly murdered by her rage-filled husband Fotis Dulos after she decided to divorce him for flaunting an affair around in plain sight.

-But according to police in Hartford, Connecticut, the alleged murderer had a little help from that same onetime open girlfriend, Michelle Troconis.
+But according to various Connecticut law enforcement agencies, the alleged murderer had a little help from that same onetime open girlfriend, Michelle Troconis.
 The former lovers were both arrested on Tuesday.
 Dulos was charged with his wife’s murder.
 Troconis was also charged with murder over Jennifer’s months-long disappearance.

 Law&Crime obtained copies of both arrest warrants—which, if they are to be believed, paint a dizzying picture of murder, malice and incompetence at the resulting would-be cleanup and coverup.
 For a detailed writeup of the Dulos police document, see the in-depth article here.